hungyipu/image_scoring/README.md

+#UPDATE!!
+The scoring result are removed for now.
+Please contact Hung-Yi if you need the scoring results!

 # Image Scoring Results
 * note that the position angle reported in the fit_summaries.txt is "west of south", and depends on the pre-rotaion of the image and inclination angle.
 - For a non-pre-rotation image with inclination angle i = 163 deg (and same for any cases with 90 < i < 180 ), the position angle (PA; East of North) of the forword projected jet, which is pointing down, has the relation "PA = 360 deg - reported angle"